annarakes/RStudio-ShinyAppSimulation/README.md

 ## Overview

-This project is a Shiny web application developed by Anna Rakes and Lexi Waller.
+This project is a Shiny web application developed by Anna Rakes and Lexi Waller for the Statistical Computing for Simulation Theory class at Elon University.
 The application allows users to visualize and calculate p-values for normal and t-distributions based on user-defined test statistics and directionality.

 ## Features